Best General Liability Insurance Companies for Small Businesses in Connecticut

 Choose your primary priority

-• Affordability: Steady premiums matter most if your revenue peaks during summer tourism months and slows in the off-season
+• Affordability: Steady premiums matter most if revenue peaks during summer tourism months and slows in the off-season

 • Customer experience: Fast responses matter if you bid on time-sensitive contracts or need quick claim support after coastal storms